Azure data centres

 Azure in China

-Azure is now available in China through a unique partnership between Microsoft and 21Vianet, one of the country’s largest Internet providers.
-Operated and sold by 21Vianet, Azure brings Microsoft’s reliable, flexible, economical cloud computing technologies to customers there while propelling technological development forward.
+Azure is now available in China through a unique partnership between Microsoft and 21Vianet, one of the country’s largest internet providers.
+Operated and sold by 21Vianet, Azure brings Microsoft’s reliable, flexible, and economical cloud computing technologies to customers there while propelling technological development forward.
 Microsoft is the first global company to make public cloud services available in the country.